mskmay66/cml/docs/index.md

 ## Chaos

 These models are particularly useful in studying choatic, dynamic systems.
 For example, in one dimension choosing an r parameter of greater than 3.57 for a standard lattice will behave choatically.
-Choose an r > 3.57 and see what happens.

 ### Citations